On the Fruits of Languor

 Sundays in January seem to have been divinely ordained for languor.

-Next, I'll identify the primary sources I'll be considering: Walt Whitman's 1892 poem "Song of Myself" and Evelyn Waugh's 1945 novel, Brideshead Revisited.
+As primary sources, I'll be considering (ahem, cherry-picking in a cursory fashion): Walt Whitman's 1892 poem "Song of Myself" and Evelyn Waugh's 1945 novel, Brideshead Revisited.
 These texts were chosen primarily because I'm obsessed with them.

 This essay (ahem, slapdash blog post) will argue that languor is a necessary precursor to creativity.
 And creativity, rather than productivity, is the proper aim and the primary purpose of human existence.
 (This, professor, is my thesis.
 What justifies it, you ask?
 It came to me in a dream.)